What is You + ME?

 No, you will not be able to choose which researchers use your data.
 However, you will soon be able to participate in the research process by posing your own research questions.

 In upcoming months, we plan to build a forum that will allow participants to propose research questions that other community members can “upvote”.
 Forums like these will shape which research questions become experiments.

 Will I know if my data leads to a discovery?

 We consider each community member as a critical stakeholder in the research process.
 You will always know which research projects your data is contributing to, as well as any results that arise out of those studies.

 Will my data be used to give me specific medical advice?

 No, your data will not be used to give medical advice.

 You will, however, be able to share your data with your care team to show them your health status in between office visits.

 How will my data be protected?

-The privacy and security of your data is of paramount importance.
-The You + M.E. registry takes reasonable measures to help protect information about you from loss, theft, misuse, and unauthorized access, disclosure, alteration, and destruction Before it was approved as a Registry, You + M.E. and the processes for data protection were reviewed and approved by an independent ethics committee (sometimes called an IRB).
+The privacy and security of your data is of paramount importance – You + ME takes the needed measures to protect information about you from loss, theft, misuse, unauthorized access, disclosure, alteration and destruction.

 Who can see my data?